Each interpreter can be configured using an options object, which includes:

 have been decoded successfully, or when decoding has failed.

-There are three interceptors that are used by default, which are called in this order:
+The following interceptors are used by default, and if enabled, called in this order:

 - exception interceptor